quinnlas/city-learner/README.md

 This project helps people to learn the geography of their city (or any other city).
-Right now, it just displays a city map, adjusted for the curvature of the Earth.
+Right now, it just displays a city map, adjusted for the curvature of the Earth, along with the major roads.

-It is built with React.
-I run the website on my Raspberry Pi, which I will connect to my domain name at some point.
+It is built with React and runs on Github Pages.

 # Commands